Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-Take the hassle and stress out of finding a personal loan by using a matching service.
+Take the stress out of comparing personal loans by using a lender connection service.

 How do personal loan brokers work?

-Personal loan brokers search for a loan within their lending network, which is simply the group of lenders that they deal with.
-Once they’ve found a lender willing to approve your application, the broker will present you the offer.
-You may have to finalize the offer with the lender directly, though some brokers are able to facilitate that portion of the process as well.
+If a personal loan broker is able to find a lender that might fit your needs, you’ll be presented with a preapproval offer.
+After this, you will likely have to finalize the offer with the lender directly, though some brokers are able to facilitate that portion of the process as well.

-These lender connection services can offer you convenience.
-Instead of filling out multiple applications for a variety of lenders, a personal loan broker only requires you to fill out one application and receive offers through the broker, saving you time.
+Lender connection services offer convenience.
+Rather than filling out multiple applications for a variety of lenders, a personal loan broker only requires you to fill out one application.
+You’ll receive your offers through the broker, which can save you time.